rjdjohnston/doge/ai_prompts.md

 ## Summary
 These are the initial prompts I used to get the code base setup.
-One hour on prompts and 15 hours working through reqs and adjustments with AI.
-Five hours manually on code and deployment
+One hour on prompts and 10 hours working through reqs and adjustments with AI.
+This was my first time using AI to help with development from the start.
+Five hours manually on code and deployment.

 Could have done this manually without the architecture and design.
 I thought it was important to demonstrate my knowledge in technical architecture.
 With more time, I would have added a service layer with supporting discovery, monitoring, logging, and scale.